AR-Exam/Exam-Data/improvement exam nov 2020.md

 Notice

-As approved in 9th Academic Council Meeting held on 04.06.2018 vide Agenda No.9.8(5), regarding improvement of division i.e. from 2nddivision to 1st division (copy attached), Examination Branch of Guru Nanak Dev Engineering College is going to conduct examination for the students of UG and PG of AICTE admitted from 2012 admission (i.e. admitted under Autonomous Status) under non-credit based scheme to improve their division after completion of degree as per the following guidelines:
+Examination Branch of Guru Nanak Dev Engineering College is going to conduct examination for the students of UG and PG of AICTE admitted from 2012 admission (i.e. admitted under Autonomous Status) under credit and non-credit based scheme to improve their division after completion of degree as per the following guidelines:

 1. Students can download Examination Form from [Improvement exam Form Nov-2020](IEF.pdf)